lihaoyi/joptimize/notes.md

       in analysis of the specialized code
     - Performing incremental pessimistic optimizations after each transformation is half-half
+      - e.g. if we specialize an impure recursive method such that it becomes pure, a pessimistic analysis would not discover that fact
     - Some kind of batching of multiple specializations together before re-running the optimistic analyses
       - Is it possible to update the optimistic analysis incrementally?